 - Spiritual Awakening Book

-When we undergo a spiritual awakening, we literally “wake up” to life.
+When we undergo a spiritual awakening (also known as spiritual ascension), we literally “wake up” to life.
 We begin to question our old beliefs, habits, and social conditioning, and see that there is much more to life than what we have been taught.

 It is common to ask questions such as, “Why am I here?”
 “What is the purpose of my life?”
 “What happens after death?”
 “Why do good people suffer?” and other questions that examine the fundamental nature of life during your awakening.
 Spiritual awakenings stir the deepest and most significant questions within us that we have been putting off asking or have been too scared to touch.